tmr08c/tmr08c.github.io/content/blog/2021/04/99-bottles-elixir/index.md

 ## Concrete or Abstract

 The book describes code as being on a concrete-abstract spectrum.
 On the concrete side, code is generally easier to understand, but harder to change.
-On the other side, code is generally more difficult to understand, with the intention of being easier to change.
+On the other side, abstract code is generally more difficult to understand, with the intention of being easier to change.

-This is followed up with the suggestion that more senior engineers will often too quickly move into abstract territory.
-This struck home for me.
+The book posits that when learning how to program we often start out writing code the skews on the concrete since of things.
+Over time, we generally move towards abstract by default.
+While being able to write code that is changeable often proves to be valuable, the book points out that it doesn't always make sense to start there.

+> Unfortunately, abstractions are hard, and even with the best of intentions, it’s easy to get them wrong.
+Well-meaning programmers tend to over-anticipate abstractions, inferring them prematurely from incomplete information.
+Early abstractions are often not quite right, and therefore they create a catch-22.
+You can’t create the right abstraction until you fully understand the code, but the existence of the wrong abstraction may prevent you from ever doing so.
+This suggests that you should not reach for abstractions, but instead, you should resist them until they absolutely insist upon being created.

+This also aligns with the the [second-system effect](https://wiki.c2.com/?SecondSystemEffect) identified by [Fred Brooks](https://www.cs.unc.edu/~brooks/) in [_The Mythical Man-Month_](https://en.wikipedia.org/wiki/The_Mythical_Man-Month).

+One way to help identify where your code falls on this spectrum is to ask questions aimed to reval what the code is telling you about the problem.

 ----